Real Estate in Merida, Mexico

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I live in a large furnished studio with good sized kitchen with pantry (full size appliances), true dining area (room for 6-8) living area with sofa, coffee table and 2 chairs and nice sized bedroom area.
 It has a yard with parking and outside dining and is fully air conditioned.
 It's actually the ground floor of a 2 story house so it's larger than most studios IME.
 Including my power, water, garbage, gas and WIFI, it's under $400 USD per month.
 Outside my front door is a park and 2 more parks are within 3 blocks in opposite directions.
 It's a great neighborhood away from downtown but still has every kind of business within a 5 minute walk.
 A really nice mall is 2.4 miles away and it's dog-friendly!
 I've lived in 3 different neighborhoods in Merida, Yucatan, Mexico including Centro and this is by far my favorite!
 FYI, my AC runs 24/7/365.
-It's clean, quite, walkable and has green spaces," said one expat who made the move to Merida.
+It's clean, quite, walkable and has green spaces," remarked one foreigner who made the move to Merida.

 Connect